fretscha/hetzner-kvm/README.md

    IMAGE images/Ubuntu-1410-utopic-64-minimal.tar.gz
    EOF
    ```
-1. Partition and install the os as cofigured with the command ```installimage```.
+1. Partition and install the os as configured with the command ```installimage```.
 The script will create the partitions as defined, make the filesystems and mount them.
 Then the OS image is copied into the partitions and grub will install the boot sector to boot from the installed kernel.
 1. Reboot the server and start from the newly installed OS.
 Keep in mind that the rescue password is still the initial root password on your system.

 ### Prepare the KVM host
 1. Login as user `root` and copy your public ssh key to the system.